-- type string, required field specifies the type of command-line argument to add.
+- <clargs> string, optional field allows addition of command-line arguments to the execution command.
+If the code interface specified in subType does not specify how to determine the input file(s), this node must be used to specify them.
+There are several types of <clargs>, based on the type: - type string, required field specifies the type of command-line argument to add.
 Options include 'input', 'output', 'prepend', 'postpend', and 'text'. - arg string, optional field specifies the flag to be used before the entry.
 For example, arg='-i' would place a -i before the entry in the execution command.
-Required for the 'output' type. - extension string, optional field specifies the type of file extension to use (for example, -i or -0).
+Required for the 'output' type. - extension string, optional field specifies the type of file extension to use (for example, -i or -o).
 This links the <Input> file in the <Step> to this location in the execution command.
 Required for 'input' type.